ankity1206/from_mtech/xv6_tutorial/readme.md

-# xv6 RISC-V Installation & Removal Guide (WSL2 / Ubuntu / Intel i5)
+# xv6 RISC-V Installation & Removal Guide

 To set up the **xv6** teaching operating system on **Ubuntu (WSL2)** using an Intel processor.